prembhaskal/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values are 2304.

+#### Strategy for imputing values:
+The missing values in any interval are replaced by average steps for that interval calculated across all days.

 ```r
 # filling missing value in any interval by getting the average steps for that interval across all days.
 # creating a data.table for faster access.